Design Arno’s life

 - Yield is theoretically unlimited

-- living a good and simple life
+- living a good, simple, grateful life

-- finding my Ikigai
+- my Ikigai

 - Work with nature